Aayush5sep/roundtable_hackathon/README.md

-## Roundtable Hackathon
+## Roundtable Hackathon Project Details
+   - Aayush Goyal, B.Tech EE 1st Year, DTU
+   - Aaryaveer Bhardwaj, B.Tech EE 1st Year,DTU
+   - Vishal Kumar Roy, B.Tech ME 1st Year, DTU

 # User Authentication
     - Login,Logout,SignUp options available.
     - SqLite Database used for storing models i.e. any types of details.
+   - Check Users Folder

 # Special Admin Access Login Details
     Username: hackathon
     Password: boonsredoc
-   Login with the above details and you get access to special options in the links section.
+   - Login with the above details and you get access to special options in the links section.

 # Order Tracking and DashBoard
     - Successfully Created the System to Google OAuth , access gmails from the user and web-scrape them using GMAIL API.
-    - Credentials.json file deleted for Security Purposes.
+    - However, Credentials.json file deleted for Security Purposes.
 So, wouldn,t work online in the server.
     - Scraping SMS for orders is still in development Phase.
+   - Function Details in Tracking/Views.py auth(),tracking()

 # Affiliate Link Adding Error Details
-    - Due to requirement of Purchased License,adding a link may give Proxy Error.
+    - Due to requirement of Purchased License,adding a link may give **Proxy Error**.
-    - However,The Code works perfectly fine when running the webapp locally.
-You may test it as well on your own PC.
+    - However,The Code works perfectly fine when running the webapp locally on your own PC.
+   - Code in Affiliates/Views.py add_link(),addpage()

+# Reward System
+    - Created Model for storing the Rewards
+    - Order Successfull confirmation Scraping in Development -Model/Class details in Affiliates/Views.py() and Users/Views.py()

+# Search Product Functionality
+    - Search for Products and their Affiliate Links
+    - Function checks the added Products and give matches for Name,Website,Seller,Influencer
+   - Search Logic in Affiliates/Views.py()